UKPLab/sentence-transformers/examples/sparse_encoder/training/nli/README.md

     ```{eval-rst}
     This script trains a `SparseEncoder` (specifically a SPLADE-like model, fine-tuning e.g., `naver/splade-cocondenser-ensembledistil`) for NLI.
 It uses the :class:`~sentence_transformers.sparse_encoder.losses.SpladeLoss`.
 This loss is designed for training SPLADE-style models and combines two main components:
     1. A ranking loss, typically :class:`~sentence_transformers.sparse_encoder.losses.SparseMultipleNegativesRankingLoss`, to ensure that relevant (e.g., entailment) pairs have higher similarity scores than irrelevant ones (in-batch negatives).
-    2. Regularization terms (controlled by `lambda_corpus` and potentially other parameters in the loss) to encourage sparsity in the learned term weightings in the sparse vectors.
+    2. Regularization terms (controlled by `corpus_regularizer_weight` and potentially other parameters in the loss) to encourage sparsity in the learned term weightings in the sparse vectors.
 This is a key characteristic of SPLADE models, leading to highly efficient and effective sparse representations.

     The script uses the AllNLI dataset, likely with the "pair-score" or "pair" configuration to extract (anchor, positive) pairs (e.g., premise and entailment hypothesis) for the ranking component of the loss.
     ```